-- costs of medical services and supplies outside of the province of residence. - diagnostic, laboratory and radiological procedures or services used for maintaining health, preventing disease or assisting in diagnosis. - modifications to a home for a person who lacks normal physical development or who is confined to a wheelchair, to enable the person to be functional or mobile. - reasonable expenses to locate a donor for a bone marrow or organ transplant and, reasonable travelling, board and lodging expenses of the donor and the patient in respect of the transplant. - transportation by ambulance to or from public or licensed private hospital for the patient. - transportation expenses paid to an individual who is in the business of providing transportation services to transport the patient and one additional person (if necessary as certified by a medical practitioner) provided: - equivalent medical services are not available locally. - □ the route is reasonably direct. - the medical treatment sought is reasonable and the distance travelled is at least 40 kilometres. - reasonable expenses for meals and accommodation for the patient and, if required, the accompanying individual, provided the conditions for transportation expenses are satisfied and the distance travelled is at least 80 kilometres.

-reasonable expenses relating to rehabilitative therapy, including training in lip reading and sign language, incurred to adjust for the patient's hearing or speech loss.

-When coverage ends Health Spending Account coverage will end when the employee reaches age 71.
+- diagnostic, laboratory and radiological procedures or services used for maintaining health, preventing disease or assisting in diagnosis. - modifications to a home for a person who lacks normal physical development or who is confined to a wheelchair, to enable the person to be functional or mobile. - reasonable expenses to locate a donor for a bone marrow or organ transplant and, reasonable travelling, board and lodging expenses of the donor and the patient in respect of the transplant. - transportation by ambulance to or from public or licensed private hospital for the patient. - transportation expenses paid to an individual who is in the business of providing transportation services to transport the patient and one additional person (if necessary as certified by a medical practitioner) provided: - □ equivalent medical services are not available locally. - □ the route is reasonably direct. - the medical treatment sought is reasonable and the distance travelled is at least 40 kilometres. - reasonable expenses for meals and accommodation for the patient and, if required, the accompanying individual, provided the conditions for transportation expenses are satisfied and the distance travelled is at least 80 kilometres. - reasonable expenses relating to rehabilitative therapy, including training in lip reading and sign language, incurred to adjust for the patient's hearing or speech loss. - When coverage ends Health Spending Account coverage will end when employment terminates.
 Coverage may also end on an earlier date, as specified in General Information.

-Other coverage

-If you or your eligible dependents have coverage under another plan, you should submit your claims to the other plan first.
+Other coverage If you or your eligible dependents have coverage under another plan,

+Contract No. 14098 Health Spending Account you should submit your claims to the other plan first.
 Once benefits have been determined under the other plan, you can submit any unpaid portion of the claim for payment from your Health Spending Account.

-When and how to make a claim

-To make a claim, complete the claim form that is available from your employer.

-In order for you to receive benefits, we must receive the claim no later than 90 days after the earlier of:
+When and how to make a claim To make a claim, complete the claim form the employer. at is available from your In order for you to receive benefits, we must than 90 days after the earlier of: receive the claim no later the end of the benefit year following the which you incur the expenses, or e benefit year during

-the end of the benefit year during which you incur the expenses, the end of your Health Spending Account coverage.
+• the end of your Health Spending Account coverage.